hpssjellis/covid19-letters-from-james/README.md

 https://lab.research.sickkids.ca/ellis/

 I so appreciated the emails that I asked him if it would be OK to publish them on social media as others might want to hear what he has to say.
-He Said that would be fine.
+He said that would be fine.